-- (2) Minimum pipe diameter sizes from the water supply to the Fire Department Connection (FDC) shall be as follows:

-- (a) 4" for C900 PVC pipe;

-- (b) 4" for C906 PE pipe;

-- (c) 3" for ductile Iron:

-- (d) 3' for galvanized steel.

-- (3) The Fire Department Connection (FDC) shall:

-- (a) be made of galvanized steel;

-- (b) have a gated valve with 2-1/2 inch, National Standard Thread male fitting and cap;

-- (c) be located between 8 ft and 16 ft from the Fire department access.

-The location shall be approved by the AHJ; - (d) not be located less than 24 inches, and no higher than 36 inches from finish grade, as measured from the center of the FDC orifice; - (e) be secure and capable of withstanding drafting operations.
-Engineered stamped plans may be required; - (f) not be located more than 150 feet of the most remote part, but not less than 20 feet, of the structure being protected; - (g) also comply with section 13.1.3 and 18.2.3.4.6.1 of this code; - (4) Commercial buildings requiring a fire flow of 2000gpm shall be provided with a second FDC.
+- 3) The Fire Department Connection (FDC) shall: - a) be made of galvanized steel; - b) have a gated valve with 2-1/2 inch, National Standard Thread male fitting and cap; - be located between 8 ft and 16 ft from the Fire department access.
+The location shall be approved by the AHJ; - d) not be located less than 24 inches, and no higher than 36 inches from finish grade, as measured from the center of the FDC orifice; - e) be secure and capable of withstanding drafting operations.
+Engineered stamped plans may be required; - not be located more than 150 feet of the most remote part, but not less than 20 feet, of the structure being protected; - g) also comply with section 13.1.3 and 18.2.3.4.6.1 of this code. - 4) Commercial buildings requiring a fire flow of 2000gpm shall be provided with a second FDC.
 Each FDC shall be independent of each other, with each FDC being capable of flowing 500gpm by engineered design standards.
-The second FDC shall be located in an area approved by the AHJ with the idea of multiple Fire apparatus' conducting drafting operations at once, in mind. - (5) Inspection and maintenance shall be in accordance to NFPA 25. - (6) The owner or lessee of the property shall be responsible for maintaining the water level, quality, and appurtenances of the system.
+The second FDC shall be located in an area approved by the AHJ with the idea of multiple Fire apparatus' conducting drafting operations at once, in mind. - 5) Inspection and maintenance shall be in accordance to NFPA 25. - The owner or lessee of the property shall be responsible for maintaining the water level, quality, and appurtenances of the system.